esa/spacecreator/doc/architecture.md

 The most complex view is the one for the chart.
 It's main class is [msc::ChartLayoutManager](@ref msc::ChartLayoutManager).

 For laoding and saving .msc files the classes [msc::MscReader](@ref msc::MscReader) and [msc::MscWriter](@ref msc::MscWriter) are used.

+## SpaceCreator

+SpaceCreator is combining everything (except the asn.1 plugin) in one plugin for QtCreator.

+* **spacecreatorsystem** Is one library to mainly do checks, suggestions, etc. based on the other parts of the system.
+And put all files/data of one project in one common place.

+* **spacecreatorplugin** Is the actual plugin. mainly a rather thin wrapper around the existing parts.